Klipper3d/klipper/docs/Features.md

 Klipper supports many standard 3d printer features:

-* Works with Octoprint.
+* Several web interfaces available.
+Works with Mainsail, Fluidd, OctoPrint and others.
 This allows the printer to be controlled using a regular web-browser.
-The same Raspberry Pi that runs Klipper can also run Octoprint.
+The same Raspberry Pi that runs Klipper can also run the web interface.

 * Standard G-Code support.
 Common g-code commands that are produced by typical "slicers" (SuperSlicer, Cura, PrusaSlicer, etc.) are